UPDATE: This stress management post was first published on 27 May 2020 and updated on 29 July 2021.

 - Whole fruits

-With this pandemic keeping us all one foot closer to the cupboard and fridge, it’s easy to let our diets get out of hand.
+For those of us who find ourselves closer to the cupboard and fridge, it’s easy to let our diets get out of hand.
 Keep it balanced and try not to increase sugar, alcohol, caffeine or saturated fats from processed meals or takeaway.

 4. Keep movin’